Home Page

 Matthew has also authored two Musical Plays for Children, published by Samuel French, and has taught theater at Hunter College in New York, where he holds a BA and MA in creative writing and drama.

-Matthew lives in Jerusalem, Israel, with his wife, Pamela, and three children.
+Matthew lives in Cincinnati OH, with his wife, Pamela, and three children.

 Indice / Index